 SKU, UPC, & PLU Final Thoughts

-It’s important to maintain and manage a precise organizational structure for your store’s inventory and tracking.
+Tracking and managing your store’s inventory requires a precise organizational structure.
 Whether your business is using a UPC, SKU, or PLU system, knowing what each code does will help you to maximize profits, serve customers better, create an efficient point-of-sale, track which products are in stock, and identify which products need to be ordered.

 Interested in learning more about payment processing?
 Check out our article on Payment Processing for Beginners